yangshutingg/dsa4264/technical-report-template.md

 *Interpretability methods like LIME or SHAP should also be reported here, using the appropriate tables or charts.*

-From our results, we found that while the overall toxicity scores across the 3 subreddits remain relatively low at around 0.1, we see a gradual increase from 2020 to 2023, with a significant spike in October 2023.
+From our results, we found that while the overall toxicity scores across the three subreddits remain relatively low at around 0.06, we see a gradual increase from 2020 to 2023, with a significant spike in October 2023.

 ![Figure 1.
 Overall Toxicity Trend](<images/Overall Toxicity Trend.png>)

-Within this trend, certain themes are frequently associated with higher toxicity.
-Topics like “crime,” “LGBTQ,” “politics,” “immigration,” and “race” exhibit consistently elevated scores.
-Interestingly, seemingly neutral terms related to family, such as “marriage,” “parenthood,” and “pregnancy,” also show a correlation with higher toxicity.
+Post Topic Clustering step, the average toxicity scores across the posts in each cluster are calculated.
+Certain themes such as "police" and "drugs" are found to be associated with higher toxicity.
+Interestingly, seemingly neutral themes related such as "football" and "jokes" also make appearance in the top 10 toxic clusters.

 ![Table 1.
 Top 10 Toxic Topic Clusters](<images/top10 table.png>)

-The topics related to LGBTQ+ have also seen a rise in toxicity over time as shown by the light blue line below (Cluster 31).
+Looking at the toxicity evolution trends of the different clusters, one finding is that wage- (Cluster 28) and lgbtq- (Cluster 31) related topics exhibit consistently elevated scores.
+It is also worth mentioning that lgbtq-related topics exhibit a rise in toxicity over time as indicated by the increasing height of the spikes in the lightblue line.

 ![Figure 2.
 Toxicity Evolution of Top 10 Toxic Topics](<images/top10 time graph.png>)